Multi-GPU Workflows

-There are many backends available with CUDA-Q which enable seamless switching between GPUs, QPUs and CPUs and also allow for workflows involving multiple architectures working in tandem.
+There are many backends available with CUDA-Q that enable seamless switching between GPUs, QPUs and CPUs and also allow for workflows involving multiple architectures working in tandem.
+This page will walk through the simple steps to accelerate any quantum circuit simulation with a GPU and how to scale large simulations using multi-GPU multi-node capabilities.

 import cudaq